-Someone has produced an evergreen content in your competition.
+Someone has produced evergreen content in your competition.

 And so, it would successfully continue to draw attention and traffic all the following years while you just lost all your traffic by the end of 2019.

-Because someone else successfully applied evergreen marketing technique to his business while you were busy making your 2019 successful with your marketing efforts.
+Because someone else successfully applied evergreen marketing techniques to his business while you were busy making your 2019 successful with your marketing efforts.

 In Neil Patel’s opinion, there are ways you can give a lasting touch to your content to make it relevant and useful for a long time: